adambard/learnxinyminutes-docs/gleam.html.markdown

   let point_2 = Point(..point_1, y: 5.7)
   io.debug(point_2)

-  // In Gleam, values ar not nullable.
+  // In Gleam, values are not nullable.
   // Nil is the only value of its type. let some_var = Nil let result = io.println("Hello!")